MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Setup/configure-myanalytics.md

 ## Configure access at the tenant level

 You can configure access to MyAnalytics elements for all users in your organization.

+> [!Note]
+> This experience will be available in Office 365 GCC by the end of 2019.

 ### To get access to the dashboard and email digests
 > [!Note]